 What is a repeat prescription?

-A repeat prescription is an instruction from a Clinician to say that you can be issued a prescription for a medication without having an appointment.
-A Clinician could be a doctor, pharmacist or nurse at your GP Surgery.
-The Clinician will decide many months you can have a repeat prescription for before you need an appointment or medication review; this is usually up to 12 month.
+A repeat prescription is an instruction from a clinician to say that you can be issued a prescription for a medication without having an appointment.
+A clinician could be a doctor, pharmacist or nurse at your GP Surgery.
+The clinician will decide many months you can have a repeat prescription for before you need an appointment or medication review; this is usually up to 12 month.

 What is repeat dispensing?

-A “repeat dispensing” or “batch” prescription allows a Clinician to authorise and issue up to 12 months of repeat prescriptions for you.
+A “repeat dispensing” or “batch” prescription allows a clinician to authorise and issue up to 12 months of repeat prescriptions for you.
 Repeat dispensing is only suitable for patients who are stable on their regular medication and their medication is unlikely to change before their medication review.
 There are certain medications that are not suitable for repeat dispensing; these include controlled drugs and items that you only require occasionally.

-The Clinician will decide how many months you can have a repeat dispensing batch for before you need an appointment or medication review.
+The clinician will decide how many months you can have a repeat dispensing batch for before you need an appointment or medication review.
 Once your repeat dispensing prescription has been issued it will be stored securely and electronically on the NHS Spine.
 It will automatically download at your nominated pharmacy on a monthly basis.
 All pharmacies have a different process for managing repeat dispensing prescription so we advise you let your pharmacy know you have a repeat dispensing prescription and they will inform you what you need to do each month.
 You will not have to order these medication from the surgery on a monthly basis.

 For more information on repeat dispensing, please watch this video: https://youtu.be/zzaNeAaelAo